May 9, 2023

 • Technical support assistant - A 24/7 first-line responder for IT queries.
 Trained on internal documentation, it handles common questions and escalates edge cases.
 Self-hosted means your IT infrastructure details never leave the building.

 • Knowledge management system - A centralized Q&A engine drawing from internal sources.
-Employees get instant answers to frequently asked questions without searching through wikis and Confluence pages.
+Employees get instant answers without searching through wikis and Confluence pages.

-• Business intelligence assistant - Real-time insights and trend analysis from company data sources.
+• Business intelligence assistant - Real-time insights and trend analysis from company data.
 Leaders get actionable intelligence through natural language queries instead of waiting for analyst reports.

-• Onboarding and training - An interactive assistant that guides new employees through processes, answers role-specific questions, and tracks learning progress.
+• Onboarding and training - An interactive assistant that guides new employees through processes and answers role-specific questions.

 flowchart TD